ericholscher/ericholscher.com/site/blog/drafts/arguing-for-inclusivity.rst

 There is a call of "political correctness", saying that the change is unnecessary.

-We should hold ourselves to a higher standard.
 If we are trying to build inclusive and welcoming communities, "not offensive" isn't enough.
 **Language should pass the test of "is it welcoming to everyone".**